 Recommended points

-- The heavier luggage you feel, the more stable the back system you have.
+- The heavier the load, the more stable the back system becomes

 Points that interest me

-- Hardness of the waist pad (if possible, add cushion to make it thicker)
+- Firmness of the lower back pad (if possible, add a cushion to make it thicker)

-- The side straps are not vertically arranged so it is difficult to insert long items (it's no problem if you make packing).
+- The side straps are not aligned vertically, making it difficult to insert long items (this can be resolved with careful packing)

 Main Specifications and ratings